AEADataEditor/aea-supplement-migration/README.md

 CrossRef says

   When DOIs are used a bidirectional relation is automatically created when a relation is created in the deposit of one item in a pair.
 The DOI deposited with metadata creating the relation is said to be the claimant, the other item does not need to have its metadata directly contain the relationship.

+# Implementation
+- Scripts (Python?) to populate the BagIt format?
+Who?
+- Timeframe?
+- Setup of a "AEA Portal"
+- Setup of a future deposit and sharing facility?